petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/commerce-storefront-pages/product-details-using-display-page-template.md

 1. Search for the Image Gallery fragment and drag and drop it into the first module.

-1. Search for the Heading fragment and drag and drop it in the second module.
+1. Search for the Heading fragment and drag and drop it into the second module.

 1. In the Browser tab on your left, find the Heading fragment and rename it to *Product Name*.